 Uncontrolled intersections: They are not controlled by yield or stop signs.
-Use caution, slow down, and prepare to stop for oncoming traffic.
-The vehicle on the right has the right of way.
+Use caution, slow down, and be prepared to stop for oncoming traffic.
 The vehicle on the left should yield.

 Animals: If unable to stop for an animal crossing the road, do NOT swerve – swerving makes it hard to keep control.
 The most serious crashes happen when drivers swerve into oncoming traffic or roll into a ditch.

-If you see an animal, slow down and prepare to stop.
+If you see an animal, slow down and be prepared to stop.
 Always be on the lookout, especially at sunrise and sunset.
-October and November are peak months for deer crashes – the most common type.
+October and November are peak months for deer crashes.
 Deer travel in groups; if you see one, look for more.

 Hills and curves: These are often steeper and sharper on rural roads than on interstate highways.
 Before reaching the crest of a hill, or entering a curve, slow down, move to the right side, and watch for traffic.